Macbucheron1/0xECE-WebSite/client/README.md

 - [ ] Make the nav bar disappear when clicking outside
 - [ ] Add more pictures
 - [ ] manage entry of the form as an object
-- [ ] link css to the body css so that if we scroll to far we have the same color
+- [ ] make body css so that if we scroll to far we have the same color
+- [ ] edge case: when clicking multiple times on a button
+- [ ] add like on post
+- [ ] add digital resume
+- [ ] in the search bar invert between url and text in the search result : "d%C3%A9" and dé